AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 1. Enter a **[!UICONTROL Name]** to your Federate database.

-1. From the **[!UICONTROL Type]** drop-down, select Azure Synapse Redshift.
+1. From the **[!UICONTROL Type]** drop-down, select Azure Synapse Analytics.

     ![](assets/federated_database_4.png)

-1. Configure the Azure Synapse Redshift authentication settings:
+1. Configure the Azure Synapse Analytics authentication settings:

     * **[!UICONTROL Server]**: Enter the URL of the Azure Synapse server.